Lois Reeves

-Sandra Delores Reeves (born April 12, 1948), better known as Lois Reeves, is an American singer, most notable for being the younger sister of Motown legend Martha Reeves, for having replaced popular Martha and the Vandellas member Betty Kelly as member of her sister's group in 1967, and for later singing background for records by Al Green in the 1970s as a member of the backing group Quiet Elegance.
-Lois' nickname was "Pee Wee" as she is only 5'1" tall.
+Sandra Delores Reeves (born April 12, 1948), better known as Lois Reeves, is an American singer.
+She is most notable for being the younger sister of Motown legend Martha Reeves, who she sang alongside with as a member of Martha and the Vandellas.
+Reeves joined the group in 1967, replacing singer Betty Kelly.
+She also sang background vocals for Al Green as a member of the group Quiet Elegance.
+For her work with the Vandellas, she has been inducted into the Rock & Roll Hall of Fame, the National Rhythm & Blues Hall of Fame, and the Vocal Group Hall of Fame.
+Her nickname was "Pee Wee" as she is only 5'1" tall.

 Career

 The daughter of Elijah Joshua Reeves and Ruby Lee Gilmore, Lois was part of a family of 11 children.
 Before her older sister, Martha, was a year old, the family moved from Eufaula, Alabama to Detroit.
 Both Elijah and Ruby enjoyed singing and playing the guitar, passing their love of music on to their children.
 Elijah's father, Reverend Elijah Reeves, was a minister at Detroit's Metropolitan Church; the family was very active in the church and in its choir.

 Upon graduation from high school, Lois Reeves began to travel extensively with her older sister, Martha Reeves, and her musical group, the Vandellas.
 As she watched the shows from the wings almost nightly, she knew the music and routines perfectly.
 It all happened by surprise for the teenaged Lois.
 One night she was in the wings; the next night, barely 18 years of age, she was asked by her sister to replace Betty Kelly.
 The group put Lois' business knowledge to work; she took care of the bookkeeping, hotel reservations, travel arrangements and also helped negotiate contracts.

 Though never under contract to Motown Records, she was under contract to Martha Reeves, and later found herself singing on the Vandellas' singles "Love Bug Leave My Heart Alone" and "Honey Chile", the latter of which was when the group was known as Martha Reeves and the Vandellas.
 Lois was the youngest member of the Vandellas throughout its tenure and performed with the group in Japan, UK and Spain.
 She also performed with the group when they successfully opened at the renowned Copacabana nightclub in New York.
 Lois appeared with the group on The Mike Douglas Show in 1968 and Soul Train in 1971.